Two Ten Through The Decades

-What was once the annual Banquet in the 1940’s has become the Two Ten Annual VIP Dinner & Gala –an evening of philanthropy and entertainment for 1,500 of the industry’s most influential leaders and biggest Two Ten supporters to raise more than $3.5 million for footwear families in need.
+What was once the annual Banquet in the 1940’s has become the Two Ten Annual Gala — an evening of philanthropy and entertainment for the industry’s most influential leaders, next-generation leaders, and biggest Two Ten supporters to raise more than $3.5 million for footwear families in need.

-Four golf tournaments per year bring together dozens of golfers and non-golfers alike from across the industry to engage in some friendly competition while raising money for Two Ten.
+Four golf tournaments per year bring together hundreds of golfers and non-golfers alike from across the industry to engage in some friendly competition while raising money for Two Ten.